-There are different types of guarantor home loans however the usual type is a security guarantor home loan.
-This relies on another person(s), usually a family member, to be to put up their property or another asset such as a cash term deposit as security for the loan.
+There are different types of guarantor home loans, however, the usual type is a security guarantor home loan.
+This relies on another person(s), usually a family member, by putting up their property or another asset such as a cash term deposit as security for the loan.
 This allows the borrower to borrow 100% (or more in some cases) of the property value.

 A guarantor is a third party that will help you in acquiring a home loan.
 The home loan guarantor will offer additional security support to lenders for you to secure a home loan.
 Generally they are spouses or immediate family members.

 Guarantors are limited to immediate family members.
-Some lenders may allow siblings, parents and grandparents can be qualified as a guarantor.
+Lenders generally allow siblings, parents, and grandparents to be qualified as a guarantor.
 Some lenders will also allow ex-spouses and extended family members to be your guarantor.
-Terms and condition will vary depending on the lenders home loan policy.
+Terms and conditions will vary depending on the lender’s home loan policy.

 The guarantor will allow the borrower to use his or her property as the equity to be used as additional security for the home loan.
 The primary security of the home loan is the borrower’s property but the lender has the authority to take a mortgage over a guarantor’s property.
 The guarantor’s mortgage will not directly support the loan, it will be used as an additional guarantee for the lender.

-Requirements for a Guarantor home loan will vary from lender to lender as well as the allowable amount that can be borrowed.
-Below are the approximate guide on how much someone might be able to borrow from a lender if he or she had a guarantor.
+Requirements for a guarantor home loan will vary from lender to lender as well as the allowable amount that can be borrowed.
+Below are the approximate guides on how much someone might be able to borrow from a lender if he or she has a guarantor.

 Keep in mind that these are approximate guides only.
 This may differ depending on the lenders’ policy.

-The property being acquired as well as the property the guarantor owns will be used as security for the guarantor home loan.
-It can be structured as unlimited and limited guarantee.
-If the guarantor chooses to sign for a limited guarantee then he or she will be exposed to a lower degree of risk.
+The property being acquired, as well as the property the guarantor owns, will be used as security for the guarantor home loan.
+It can be structured as an unlimited and limited guarantee.
+If the guarantor chooses to sign for a limited guarantee, then he or she will be exposed to a lower degree of risk.